Short-term trading strategies for beginners

 Short-term trading strategies are a popular way to take advantage of smaller market movements when compared to traditional investments.
 We take a look at this more speculative style of trading and how you can use it.

 What is short-term trading?

 Short-term trading involves taking a position that can last from seconds to several days.
 It is used as an alternative to the more traditional buy-and-hold strategy, in which you’d hold a position for weeks, months or even years.

 Short-term trading focuses mainly on price action, rather than the long-term fundamentals of an asset.
 This trading style attempts to profit from quick moves in market prices, and so seeks out market volatility around key economic data releases, company earnings and political events.

 Short-term trading is also referred to as active trading, as the style involved differs so heavily from the strategy of investing in or trading passive funds.
 It is usually speculation based, which means that it doesn’t need to involve the buying and selling of the underlying assets themselves.
 Instead, short-term traders tend to favour derivative instruments that mean they can enter and exit trades without needing to own the asset itself.
-This includes CFDs, which enables traders to profit from rising and falling market prices.
+These include CFDs, which enable traders to profit from rising and falling market prices.

 How to start short-term trading

 If you want to start short-term trading, you should:

 - Choose which type of short-term trader you’ll be